ibm-cloud-docs/solution-tutorials/ios-mobile-push-analytics.md

   ![](images/solution6/mobile_services.png)

-6. Click on `Download Code` to download the scaffolded code to Mac.
+6. Click on `Download Code` to download the scaffolded code.
 In the next step, you will obtain Apple Push Notification Service (APNs) credentials.

 ## Obtain APNs credentials and configure Push Notifications service instance.